MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-assignment-network.md

 > [!IMPORTANT]
 > Users may receive prompts every hour letting them know that Microsoft Entra ID is checking their location in the Authenticator app.
 This feature should only be used to protect very sensitive apps where this behavior is acceptable or where access must be restricted for a specific country/region.

-#### Deny requests with modified location

-Users can modify the location reported by iOS and Android devices.
-As a result, Microsoft Authenticator denies authentications where the user might be using a different location than the actual GPS location of the mobile device where the Microsoft Authenticator app is installed.
-Users who modify the location of their device get a denial message when they try location-based authentication.

 #### Include unknown countries/regions

 Some IP addresses don't map to a specific country or region.
 To capture these IP locations, check the box **Include unknown countries/regions** when defining a geographic location.
 This option allows you to choose if these IP addresses should be included in the named location.
 Use this setting when the policy using the named location should apply to unknown locations.

-### Multifactor authentication trusted IPs

-Using the trusted IPs section of multifactor authentication's service settings is no longer recommended.
-This control only accepts IPv4 addresses and should only be used for specific scenarios covered in the article [Configure Microsoft Entra multifactor authentication settings](~/identity/authentication/howto-mfa-mfasettings.md#trusted-ips)

-If you have these trusted IPs configured, they show up as **MFA Trusted IPs** in the list of locations for the location condition.
+#### Requests with modified GPS location

+Users might modify the GPS location as reported by iOS and Android devices.
+As a result, the Microsoft Authenticator app denies authentications where the user might be using a different location than the actual GPS location of the mobile device where the app is installed.
+Users who modify the location of their device get a denial message for GPS location-based based policies.

 ## Common questions

-### Cloud proxies and VPNs
+### Is there Graph API support?

+Graph API support for named locations is available, for more information, see the [namedLocation API](/graph/api/resources/namedlocation).

+### What if I use a cloud proxy or VPN?

 When you use a cloud hosted proxy or VPN solution, the IP address Microsoft Entra ID uses while evaluating a policy is the IP address of the proxy.
 The X-Forwarded-For (XFF) header that contains the user’s public IP address isn't used because there's no validation that it comes from a trusted source, so would present a method for faking an IP address.